 24. Snap a photo with a LOVEwork

 With more than 160 public “LOVE” artworks across the state, the LOVEworks represent local communities and provide fun photo ops at Welcome Centers and special events throughout the year.
-Lynchburg is home to four!
-If you attend a Hillcats Baseball game, get a pic of their LOVE; our other three are at: Perical’s Island Trailhead, University of Lynchburg campus, and at the Craddock Terry Hotel, I Scream you Scream, and Blue mountain Barn.
+Lynchburg is home to nine!
+If you attend a Hillcats Baseball game, get a pic of their LOVE; Find Lynchburg’s other signs at Perical’s Island Trailhead, the University of Lynchburg campus, the Craddock Terry Hotel, I Scream you Scream, and Blue mountain Barn.

 See more of what there is to do in Lynchburg with this Three-Day Vacation Guide!